Mental Health

 In school we recognise the importance of good mental health and promoting the wellbeing of our pupils and staff.

 - The school achieved the "Healthy Minds Chartermark" for our school in 2023.
 This shows our school's commitment to support the wellbeing and mental health of everyone working in Education.
-More information can be found on these links.

 - The school works closely with the Educational Psychology team on a whole school Mental Health and Wellbeing action plan to further develop and support in school.

-- Mrs Dewhirst, our new Deputy, is now our Senior Mental Health Lead in school and, following a period of transition, she will be undertaking additional training on this.
+- Mrs Dewhirst, our Deputy, is now our Senior Mental Health Lead in school and, following a period of transition, she will be undertaking additional training on this.

 - We have two trained Mental Health First Aiders (MHFA) in school: Mrs Macdonald and Mrs Dickerson who are available to support both the pupils and the staff.